Hakuna Matoma

-Hakuna Matoma is the debut studio album by DJ and record producer Matoma.
+Hakuna Matoma is the debut studio album by Norwegian DJ and record producer Matoma.
 It was released on 13 November 2015 through Warner Music Group.
 It features collaborations and vocals from the likes of Becky Hill, Dua Lipa, Christopher, Sean Paul, KStewart, Coldplay, Astrid S, Popcaan, Wale, Akon, Madcon, Frenship, Dboy, Jason Derulo, Jennifer Lopez, Nico & Vinz, One Direction, The Notorious B.I.G., Ralph Tresvant and Ja Rule.

 Singles

 "Old Thing Back" was released as the album's lead single on 30 April 2015.
 The track is a remix offeatures vocals from American rapper The Notorious B.I.G., along with singers Ralph Tresvant and Ja Rule.

 "Running Out" featuring Astrid S was released on 1 December 2016 as the album's third single.
 Its accompanying music video was released on 31 March 2016.

 "False Alarm" was released on 24 June 2016 as the seventh single from the album.
 It features vocals by English singer-songwriter Becky Hill.
 The song marked Matoma's first UK Top 40 entry and Hill's third, peaking at number 28.